Noettie/End-to-End-automated-CI-CD-Pipeline-utilizing-GitOps-PART-ONE/README.md

 ## First part of the project is the Continous Integration Job

-### Work flow
+### Work flow:
-> Developer commits code to github
+> Developer commits code to github.
-> Jenkins checks out code and runs script on Jenkinsfile
+> Jenkins checks out code and runs script on Jenkinsfile.
-> Jenkins builds docker image
+> Jenkins builds docker image.
-> Jenkins pushes image to docker registry
+> Jenkins pushes image to docker registry.

 ## Prerequisites: